 Get involved in your photo session by showing an interest.
 To create that “long lost friend you never knew” energy – be brave and let go of your fears.

-Lean forwards and maintain eye contact with the photographer, camera or lens – after the first round ask to view your photographs.
+Lean forwards and maintain eye contact with the photographer, camera, or lens – after the first round asks to view your photographs.
 This sets the mood for the type of portrait you are trying to create.

 Not knowing what to expect will create insecurity.
 Ask for clear and precise directions from your photographer.

 Expect them to show or model each direction so you feel comfortable in reflecting a similar gesture.
 This is not the same as artificially posing in a cliche or formula.